Hollow Body Rock

 What is Hollow Body Rock:

-The Hollow Body Rock is a dynamic version of the hollow body hold/position with a swinging/rocking motion.
+The Hollow Body Rock is a dynamic version of the hollow body hold with a swinging/rocking motion.
 It works the core, hip flexors, and other stabilizing muscles isometrically to maintain the hollow body position against the rocking motion.
-Commonly used in gymnastics and calisthenics as a progression for the classic Hollow Body Hold, it enhances core strength and overall body coordination.
+Commonly used in gymnastics and calisthenics as a progression of the classic hollow body hold, it enhances core strength and overall body coordination.

 Key Benefits:

-• Enhanced Neuromuscular Coordination: Coordinating your whole body while maintaining a hollow body position improves neuromuscular control and overall body awareness.
+• Body Coordination: Coordinating your whole body while maintaining a hollow body position improves coordination and overall body control.

 Variations:

 • Hollow Body Hold: Instead of rocking back and forth, maintain the hollow body position statically.
-Hold it for a set duration to build core strength and stability.
+Hold it for a set duration to build core stability.

 How to perform Hollow Body Rock: